Systemic-Labs/Perfect-Stack/README.md

 Good news is the new web standards are available now, evolved and solved issues and adopted the most wanted features in time and add ne posibilities, furthermore Frameworks evolvedand new Web APIs provide functionality and access to new technologies.
 Therefore with much flexiblity and compatiblity Web can now compete with native desktop and mobile platforms.
 In summary you see that old prefixes, 3rd party libs,... are not neccessary anymore, If you are starting development be up to date and follow new trends and best practices of time being, unless required or there be no replacements.
 The recommended trends mentioned here were handpicked by review, testing and analysis over many criterias.

-**Todo**:  Cloud platform, remote work, Database, Web API’s, AI/ML / TensorFlow.
+**Todo**:  Cloud platform, remote work, Database, Security, Web API’s, AI/ML / TensorFlow.